Modest weekly uptick for the US dollar – United States

 George Vessey – Lead FX & Macro Strategist

-Chart of BoE expectations
+Chart of German ZEW

 Table: 7-day currency trends and trading ranges